 As the crow flies, halfway between Lake Tahoe and Yosemite National Park you’ll find a quiet piece of the High Sierra.
 A destination that harkens back to a different era. – Bear Valley.
 Situated at an elevation around 7,000 feet, this slice of heaven receives upwards of 350 inches of snow annually.
 Within this cozy valley, you’ll find one of the hidden ski resorts in the High Sierra – Skyline Bear Valley Resort.
 Within its boundaries, you’ll find 75 trails and 1,700 skiable acres of terrain to ski or snowboard to your heart’s content.
 What this area is really known for is its cross country skiing and snowshoeing.
 Bear Valley Adventure Company offers groomed trails as well sledding and tubing hills.
-Along the way visit trailside huts, café, and even picnic tables across its 3,000 acres and 70+ kilometers of trails.
+Along the way visit trailside huts, a café, and even picnic tables across its 3,000 acres and 70+ kilometers of trails.

 Are you looking to combine a romantic winter getaway alongside some snowy fun?
 Just a few miles west of Bear Valley you’ll find the quaint hamlet of Arnold.
 Halfway between historic Gold Rush towns and the snow-filled fun of the High Sierra.
 Sample award-winning wines one day in Murphys.
 Then go for a snowshoe hike amongst the Sequoias in Arnold’s Big Trees State Park.
 It’s the epitome of everything you want to do at your fingertips.
 And then finish off the day with pampering time at Elements Day Spa in Murphys for a couples massage with a champagne spritz and time in their infra-red sauna.

 When it comes to excitement in the snow, Mammoth Lakes is king.
-From opening day to New Years’ Night of Lights and returning this season the US Grand Prix, this mountain town sees winter as a time to celebrate.
+From opening day to New Years’ Night of Lights and the US Grand Prix, this mountain town sees winter as a time to celebrate.
 Alongside the “fireworks”, Mammoth Lakes is also a great place for solitude.
 Go for a stroll through the Hot Creek Geological Site.
 Take in some fresh mountain air via a pair of cross-country skis in the Mammoth Lakes Basin.
 Or just embrace the scene with a hot cocoa or a cup of coffee at one of the many local coffee shops in town.